ibm-cloud-docs/vpc-journey/vpc-onboarding-4-provision-vpc.md

 ## Getting Started
 {: #vpc-provisioning-getting-started}

-IBM Cloud Schematics allows you to "run terraform in the cloud" and provides a centralized location to manage the terraform state files and logs.
+{{site.data.keyword.Bluemix_notm}} Schematics allows you to "run terraform in the cloud" and provides a centralized location to manage the terraform state files and logs.
 {: tip}

 ### Import VPC Terraform Code to Schematics